BorhnN/forty-jekyll-theme/family.md

                         </div>
                         <div class="blog-content">
                             <h3>
-                                <a href="#"> More Teachers will be added shortly!</a>
+                                <a href="#"> More Qualified Individuals will be added shortly!</a>
                             </h3>
                             <div class="text">
-                            We are in a process of adding more skilled teachers.
-Hold On!
+                            We are in a process of adding more skilled Reviewers, Researchers and Project coordinators.
+Stay with us!
                             </div>

                         </div>